vetemi/CodeTranslator/README.md

 # CodeTranslator
-Translator which for German code.
+Translator for German code (considers camleCase, TitleCase, hypen and underscore).
 Will create TSV output for not translated and translated terms.
 Is Based on dict.cc translations data, which must be downloaded here: http://www1.dict.cc/translation_file_request.php?l=e

 Has kind of a "memory".
 I.e. it stores already found translations in a map for a more efficient access.
 This file will be exported afterwards as TSV file and imported before a translation run.
 Make sure that you delete the file if you optimize the translator.
 Otherwise, it will take the already found translations which might be not correct.